annecmg/annecmg.github.io/index.md

 # News

+## January 2022

+* New preprint available: Fixation dynamics of beneficial alleles in prokaryotic polyploid chromosomes and plasmids <https://www.biorxiv.org/content/10.1101/2022.01.07.475421v1>

+* Joliese Teunissen started her PhD co-supervised with Stefan Geisen at the WUR Nematology group.
+She will investigate the microbiome in intercropping.
+Welcome Joliese!

 ## November 2021

 * New preprint available: Pangenome evolution in environmentally transmitted symbionts of deep-sea mussels is governed by vertical inheritance <https://www.biorxiv.org/content/10.1101/2021.11.12.468352v1>